opengeos/aws-open-data-geo/README.md

 # aws-open-data-geo

-The list of open geospatial data on AWS
+A list of open geospatial data on AWS